ME-ICA/tedana/docs/denoising.rst

 .. tab:: Python

+  The "Python" examples show how to perform the different types of denoising using files taken directly from a tedana output directory.
+  These examples only use the component time series for denoising, so no external regressors, such as motion parameters or task regressors, are included.
+  For examples that incorporate external regressors, see the "Python with fMRIPrep confounds" tab.

+  For the most part, the "Python" examples rely on ``nilearn``.

   .. code-block:: python

-    import numpy as np
-    import pandas as pd
-    from nilearn import image, masking
+    import numpy as np  # A library for working with numerical data import pandas as pd  # A library for working with tabular data from nilearn import image, masking  # A library for processing/analyzing neuroimaging data

     # For this, you need the mixing matrix, the data you're denoising,
     # a brain mask, and an index of "bad" components